MaximosKalaitzoglou/RecipeBook/README.md

 ### Don't Have a Cloudinary Account?

-If you don't have a Cloudinary account yet, you can easily sign up for one to take full advantage of the photo and media management features in RecipeShare.
+If you don't have a Cloudinary account yet, you can easily sign up for one for free.
 Cloudinary provides cloud-based media management services, including image and video storage, transformations, and delivery.
 Here's how to get started:

 1. **Visit the Cloudinary Website**: Go to the [Cloudinary website](https://cloudinary.com/).